 Former UCB student Lee Desanges has been cooking up a street food storm with Baked in Brick, a converted Mini which features both a wood-fired pizza oven and a charcoal-fired barbecue which sits where the engine would usually be.
-In 2016 Lee scooped the title of Best of the Best at the British Street Food Awards in Birmingham.

 Q. Why did you become a chef – and where did you train?